estellechoi/TIL/docs/flutter/setup.md

 <br>

-명령어를 실행하면 아래와 같은 진단 결과가 출력되는데요, 저의 경우 Xcode 설치가 필요하고, Android Studio용 Flutter/Dart 플러그인 설치, 테스트용 기기 연결이 필요하다고 하네요.
+`flutter doctor` 명령어를 실행하면 아래와 같은 진단 결과가 출력됩니다.

 ```
 Doctor summary (to see all details, run flutter doctor -v):
-[✓] Flutter (Channel stable, 1.22.5, on Mac OS X 10.15.7 19H2 darwin-x64, locale
+[✓] Flutter (Channel stable, 2.8.1, on macOS 11.3.1 20E241 darwin-arm, locale ko-KR)
-    ko-KR)
-[✓] Android toolchain - develop for Android devices (Android SDK version 30.0.3)
+[✗] Android toolchain - develop for Android devices
+    ✗ Unable to locate Android SDK.
+      Install Android Studio from: https://developer.android.com/studio/index.html
+      On first launch it will assist you in installing the Android SDK components.
+      (or visit https://flutter.dev/docs/get-started/install/macos#android-setup for detailed instructions).
+      If the Android SDK has been installed to a custom location, please use
+      `flutter config --android-sdk` to update to that location.

 [✗] Xcode - develop for iOS and macOS
-    ✗ Xcode installation is incomplete; a full installation is necessary for iOS
+    ✗ Xcode installation is incomplete; a full installation is necessary for iOS development.
-      development.
       Download at: https://developer.apple.com/xcode/download/
       Or install Xcode via the App Store.
       Once installed, run:
         sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer
         sudo xcodebuild -runFirstLaunch
     ✗ CocoaPods not installed.
-        CocoaPods is used to retrieve the iOS and macOS platform side's plugin
+        CocoaPods is used to retrieve the iOS and macOS platform side's plugin code that responds to your plugin usage on
-        code that responds to your plugin usage on the Dart side.
+        the Dart side.
         Without CocoaPods, plugins will not work on iOS or macOS.
         For more info, see https://flutter.dev/platform-plugins
-      To install:
-        sudo gem install cocoapods
+      To install see https://guides.cocoapods.org/using/getting-started.html#installation for instructions.
+[✓] Chrome - develop for the web
 [!]
-Android Studio (version 4.1)
+Android Studio (not installed)
-    ✗ Flutter plugin not installed; this adds Flutter specific functionality.
-    ✗ Dart plugin not installed; this adds Dart specific functionality.
+[✓] VS Code (version 1.63.2)
 [!]
 Connected device
     !
 No devices available